iExecBlockchainComputing/iexec-doc/poco-protocole.rst

 **Result certification**

   The PoCo provides a layer of that relies on replication to achieve result certification.
-This is a purely software solution that enforces a confidence level on the result.
-This confidence level can be customized by the requester.
-(TODO: link to the relevant section).
+This is a purely software solution that enforces a confidence level on the result. `This confidence level can be customized by the requester <poco-trust.html>`__.

   This layer also support the onchain certification of TEE (such as Intel SGX)